Michael J. Wade, Ph.D.

 B.A.
 Grinnell College - 1968

-In addition to his regular assignment mix, since 2002, Dr. Wade has taught numerous forensic geochemical continuing education courses for a variety of state and professional society venues throughout the United States.
-Such courses provide today's environmental professionals with a broad background in organic chemistry that is then focused down to specific tools that investigators can use to develop information on anthropogenic contaminants that lead to allocation discussions and/or legal responsibility resolution.
+In addition to his regular assignment mix, since 2002, Dr. Wade has taught numerous forensic geochemical continuing education courses for a variety of state and professional society venues throughout the United States including for over 10 years advanced geochemical professional education courses on behalf of the Massachusetts Licensed Site Professional Association (LSP Association).
+These advanced courses provide today’s environmental professionals with a broad background in organic chemistry that is then focused down using the peer reviewed technical literature to tools that investigators can use to develop information on anthropogenic contaminants that lead to allocation discussions and/or legal responsibility resolution.
 Moreover, since 2010, Dr. Wade has taught a series of highly regarded petroleum forensic courses at Rutgers, The State University of New Jersey, including advanced petroleum forensics, PAH forensics and petroleum age dating courses for the NJ Licensed Site Remediation Specialists (LSRP) program.
-In 2018, Dr. Wade presented two newly-developed courses: the first working with an internationally-recognized hydrogeological expert on advanced statistical visualization techniques for petroleum and dioxin/dibenzofuran litigation purposes; and the second working together with an internationally recognized environmental trial attorney on petroleum release age dating for different petroleum products within today's current litigation requirements.
-In 2019, Dr. Wade is partnering again with the same two internationally recognized legal and hydrogeological experts to offer a new 3.5-day course at Rutgers on the use of petroleum age dating approaches in legal proceedings that includes attorney-led preparation for and participation in expert testimony in both deposition and trial settings using technical information from real life past litigation cases.
+In 2018 at Rutgers, Dr. Wade presented two newly-developed courses: the first working with an internationally-recognized hydrogeological expert on advanced statistical visualization techniques for petroleum and dioxin/dibenzofuran litigation purposes; and the second working together with an internationally recognized environmental trial attorney on petroleum release age dating for different petroleum products within today’s current litigation requirements.
+Beginning in 2021, Dr. Wade will be partnering again with the same two internationally recognized legal and hydrogeological experts to offer a new course available online only on the use of petroleum age dating approaches in legal proceedings that includes preparation for and participation in expert testimony in both deposition and trial settings using technical information from real life past litigation cases.